To skip all of the details and get set up with endpoint detection and response capability you can follow our quick start instructions.

 The Detection & Response Rules act as an automation engine.
 The Detection component is a rule that either matches an event or not.
 If the Detection component matches, the Response component of the rule is actioned.
 This can be used to automatically investigate, mitigate or apply Tags.

 Detailed explanation in the Detection & Response section.

-Since LimaCharlie Enterprise doesn't store data itself, it needs to relay the data somewhere for longer term storage and analysis.
+LimaCharlie can relay the data somewhere for longer term storage and analysis.
 Where that data is sent depends on which Outputs are activated.
-You can have as many Output modules active, so you can send it to two different syslog destinations using the Syslog Output module and then send it two some cold storage over an Scp Output module.
+You can have as many Output modules active as you want, so you can send it to multiple syslog destinations using the Syslog Output module and then send it to some cold storage over an Scp Output module.

-Output is also split between two categories: "event", "detect" and "audit".
-Event will be a stream containing the all raw data from
+Output is also split between three categories: "event", "detect" and "audit".
+Event will be a stream containing the raw data from

 all the sensors, so it tends to be a large amount of data.
 Detect is a stream of detections generated through the

 function of the Detection & Response rules.
 This means you can send your bulk "event" data to a cheap cold storage and